Gabby948/Gabby948/README.md

 ![image](https://github.com/Gabby948/Gabby948/assets/125084134/380a3689-1fcb-4d06-8f36-e032e57ac03b)
+Hi!
+I'm Gabby!
+About me!
   * 💻 I’m currently studying in Laboratoria.
-  * 🔭 I’m currently working on the Mdlinks project.
+  * 🔭 I’m currently working on a Burger Queen Api Client project.
-  * 🌱 I’m currently learning Javascript, Node.js, and Jest.
-  * 👯 I’m looking to collaborate on Javascript projects.
+  * 👯 I’m looking to collaborate on Javascript and Python projects.
-  * 💬 Ask me about collaborating.
   * 📫 How to reach me: on LinkedIn and here!
 In GitHub.
   * 😄 Pronouns: Gabby and Gabs
   * 📚 Other languages that I have studied are Korean, Chinese, and French.